gadzhikuliev/backup_netconfig/README.md

-- Install TFTP server tftpd-hpa
+- Install TFTP server - tftpd-hpa
-- Install the library netmiko
+- Install the netmiko library
-- Set the parametr "device type" in dependence on your vendor
+- Set the parameter "device type" in dependence on your vendor